Songfacts®: You can leave comments about the song at the bottom of the page.

 The Ghost Of Tom Joad is an acoustic album.
 Springsteen released it with very little publicity.

 Springsteen wrote this as a rock song to complete the 1995 Greatest Hits album.
 Not liking the result, he set it aside and used it on his acoustic album a few months later.

 The album has a focus on storytelling.
 The music is minimal and simply supports the stories.

 Springsteen performed this for the first time at Neil Young's Bridge School Benefit concert in 1995.

-On the 1999 E-Street Band reunion tour, Springsteen usually played this about 2 hours into the show.
-Many fans took a bathroom break or got a beer.
+On the 1999 E-Street Band reunion tour, Springsteen usually played this about two hours into the show.
+Many fans took the opportunity to grab a bathroom break or a beer.

 Springsteen performed this at the Grammy Awards in 1997.

 Rage Against The Machine recorded this in 1997 and released it as a single.
 Their version reached #35 on the Mainstream Rock Tracks chart and #34 on the Modern Rock Tracks chart.
 It also appeared on their 2000 album Renegades.